Off-Nominal/ndb2/README.md

 ### Migrations

-To create a new migration, run `npm run migrate:create my-migration-description`.
+To create a new migration, run `npm run migrate:create my-migration-description -- --sql-file`.